ioBroker/ioBroker.history/README.md

 - **Log unchanged values any(s)** - When using "log changes only" you can set a time interval in seconds here after which also unchanged values will be re-logged into the DB

 ## Access values from Javascript adapter
-The sotred values can be accessed from Javascript adapter.
+The sorted values can be accessed from Javascript adapter.
 E.g. with following code you can read the list of events for last hour:

 ```
 // Get 50 last stored events for all IDs